polina13/Dictionary-CodeReview/README.md

 * In the top level of the cloned directory, run the following command in your terminal:

 `gradle run`
+* Create a giingnore file
 * Open your web browser of choice to localhost:4567

 ## Technologies Used

-Java, Spark, Junit, Velocity, Bootstrap, Terminal
+Java, Spark, Junit, Velocity, Terminal, GitHub, Selenium, Clear and Serve Rule

 ### License